 All members should be informed of their eligibility for AmeriCorps benefits such as the living allowance, healthcare, student loan forbearance, and childcare (45 CFR 2522.240-.250).
-Information about member benefits should be included in the member contract.
+Information about member benefits should be included in the member contract and member position description.
 If any member waives a program benefit, the program must maintain proper documentation of the waiver in the member file.

-Programs must provide members a living allowance that falls within the minimum and maximum amounts established each program year and announced in the federal Notice of Funding Opportunity (NOFO).
+Living Allowance: Programs must provide members a living allowance that falls within the minimum and maximum amounts established each program year and announced in the federal Notice of Funding Opportunity (NOFO).
 Member living allowances are distributed to members evenly throughout their term based on the program design.
 All member living allowance payments must be recorded in the program's general ledger.
 Living allowances are not an hourly wage.
 Living allowances must be distributed in equal amounts over the term of service regardless of time served or absences unless specified in the member service agreement.
-A living allowance distribution schedule can be determined by the program and specified in the member service agreement fulfilling the above requirements.
-For example, if full-time members are required to serve their terms in 10 months, the program must pay at least minimum living allowance (e.g. \$12,630) over ten months (Nevada Volunteers Living Allowance Distribution Policy).
+A living allowance distribution schedule must be determined by the program and specified in the member service agreement fulfilling the above requirements.
+For example, if full-time members are required to serve their terms in 10 months, the program must pay at least the minimum living allowance (e.g. \$12,630) over ten months (Nevada Volunteers Living Allowance Distribution Policy).
 If a program's 300-hour members are required to complete their terms in 3 months, the program must disburse the full living allowance over three months.
 If a member does not complete their term of service within the amount of time designated, and the program extends the member's term, the member must complete their service hours with no additional living allowance payments.
+All programs must develop a living allowance distribution policy and submit it to Nevada Volunteers each year during pre-award for review.